raspibolt/raspibolt/bonus/bitcoin/mempool.md

 ### NodeJS v16+

-* Let's check our version of NodeJS running on the node
+* With user "admin, let's check our version of NodeJS running on the node

   ```sh
   $ node -v
   > v16.13.1
   ```

 * If the version is v14 or older, update it following this tutorial: TBD

 ### Firewall